dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 ## The AI 2027 forecast

 This post is (ostensibly) about AI 2027.
-So how does that forecast work?
-They actually have several forecasts, but here I'll focus on the [Time horizon extension](https://ai-2027.com/research/timelines-forecast#method-1-time-horizon-extension) forecast.
+So how does their forecast work?
+They actually have several forecasts, but here I'll focus on the [Time horizon extension](https://ai-2027.com/research/timelines-forecast#method-1-time-horizon-extension) model.

 That forecast builds on a [recent METR report](https://arxiv.org/pdf/2503.14499).
-They took a set of AIs released over the past 6 years, and had them try to complete a set of tasks of varying difficulty.
+They took a set of AIs released over the past 6 years, and had them attempt a set of tasks of varying difficulty.
 They had humans perform those same tasks.
 Each AI was rated according to the human task length that it could successfully finish 50% of the time.
-Here's the first figure from that report, which you may have seen already.

 ![](/img/scribbles/figure1.svg)

-The AI 2027 team figured that if an AI could successfully complete long-enough tasks of this type, then the AI would be capable of itself carrying AI research, and general superhuman AI would not be far away.
-Quantitatively, they suggest that the necessary length is probably tasks that take somewhere between 1 month and 10 years.
+The AI 2027 team figured that if an AI could successfully complete long-enough tasks of this type, then the AI would be capable of itself carrying AI research, and AGI would not be far away.
+Quantitatively, they suggest that the necessary task length is probably somewhere between 1 month and 10 years.
 They also suggest you'd need a success rate of 80% (rather than 50% in the above figure).

-So, very roughly speaking, the forecast is based on predicting how long it will take these dots to reach up to one of the horizontal lines:
+So, very roughly speaking, the forecast is based on predicting how long it will take these dots to get up to one of the horizontal lines:

 ![](/img/scribbles/curves.svg)